ast-types

 # Checking if a function refers to this

-These two rules may help to understand the semantics of this
+These two rules may help to understand the semantics of this when used in JS functions:

 - Arrow functions take their value of "

-" from the lexical scope. - Functions take their value of "
+this" from the lexical scope. - Functions take their value of "

-" from the context object.
+this" from the context object.

 The following example illutrates these rules: